cristiandaniele/A-gentle-introduction-to-Tamarin/README.md

 For instance, having the following function:
 > functions: enc/2, dec/2

-espressing respectively an encryption and a decryption funcion, it's possible to build the following equation:
+espressing respectively an encryption and a decryption function.
+It's thus possible building the following equation:
 > *equation: dec(enc(mess,key),key) = mess*

     NB: the equations must be convergent and have the Finite Variant Property.